The covid-19 vaccine cold truth

 As the number of

 COVID-19 cases and casualties continues to rise, governments and even private

 entities are increasingly hard-pressed to invest in supply chain

-infrastructures, including strengthening cold storage facilities, to ensure
+infrastructures, cold chain technologies including strengthening cold storage facilities, to ensure

 supply and quality of vaccines for wide-scale immunization.